FAQs are listed below the Rules

 15. What are the timed sections like?

 Many timed sections are climbs but not all are.
-Timed sections are longer sections of roadway that do not have intersections that require control.
+Timed sections are intended to determine the strongest riders.

 16. Where can I stay?